wealthguardcode/gig/programs/hard-to-place.md

 Our program provides customized solutions for specialty risk in all 50 states.
 Our policy offerings can include hard to place property insurance and hard to place commercial property insurance.

-As part of our partnership commitment, our team will consult with a prospective insured before offering formal terms.

 - Commercial Auto
     - Liability and Excess, Physical Damage, New Operators, Hired/Non-Owned, Dealer Plate
 - Commercial Liability